ProTubeVR/ForceTubeVR-Unity-Package/Example Project/ForceTubeVRExample/Assets/Plugins/HowForcetubeWork.txt

 rumblePower : value to be set from 0 to 255

-timeInSeconds : set rumble duration in second, 0.1 will activate rumble motor for 100ms (side note : under 0.03s, the motors are not activated enouph to give any effect)
+timeInSeconds : set rumble duration in second, 0.1 will activate rumble motor for 100ms (side note : under 0.03s, the motors are not activated enough to give any effect)

-rumbleDuration : set rumble duration in second, 0.1 will activate rumble motor for 100ms (side note : under 0.03s, the motors are not activated enouph to give any effect).
+rumbleDuration : set rumble duration in second, 0.1 will activate rumble motor for 100ms (side note : under 0.03s, the motors are not activated enough to give any effect).
 You can make a rumble without end setting this parameter to 0.

 target : channel to send the request. "all" redirect to all ForceTubeVR regardless of channels and "rifle" redirect to "rifleButt" and "rifleBolt" chanels.
-By default,

 active : True = the plugin will maintain a thread to watch the connection state of ForceTubeVR and reconnect if needed ; False = this thread will be desactivated ; it is set to True by default